sovity/edc-ce/README.md

 # EDC Data Dashboard

-**Note: this repository does not contain production-grade code and is only intended for demonstration purposes**
+**Please note: This repository does not contain production-grade code and is only intended for demonstration purposes.**

 EDC Data Dashboard is a dev frontend application for [EDC Data Management API](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector).

+## Documentation

+Developer documentation can be found under [docs/developer](docs/developer/), where the main concepts and decisions are captured as [decision records](docs/developer/decision-records/).

 ## Generate client code for EDC REST APIs